A note on highly connected and well-connected Ramsey theory: A sharp positive result at the continuum

 In \cite{highly_connected}, this was seen to be sharp in the sense that reducing the number of colors results in a consistent statement.
 In particular, it was shown that assuming the consistency of a weakly compact cardinal, it is consistent that, for example, the positive relation $2^{\aleph_1} \rightarrow_{hc} (2^{\aleph_1})^2_{\aleph_0}$ holds.

 In this section, we show it is sharp in a different sense, namely that increasing the number of colors allowed to appear in the desired homogeneous set also results in a consistent statement.
 More precisely, we show that assuming the consistency of a weakly compact cardinal, the positive relation $2^\lambda \rightarrow_{hc} [2^\lambda]^2_{\lambda, 2}$ consistently holds.
-Note that, by Corollary \ref{wkly_compact_cor}, the weakly compact cardinal is necessary in both of these results.